House Call Veterinarian Comes to You

 - Clay Paw Print Impressions: Optional paw imprint pressed in patty of clay after pet has passed.
 Dries in room air over 3-4 days.
 No baking needed.

-- Equipped To Handle Cremation Transport For You In A Softly Padded Vehicle: The vet can take your pet’s body with them and handle cremation for you.
+- Equipped To Handle Cremation Transport For You: The vet can take your pet’s body with them and handle cremation for you.
 The vet can also stay to assist with lifting out to your home burial site.
 They carry several different sized stretchers and baskets and move the body gently and gracefully.
 Please set aside two large dry towels and a blanket or bed sheet to aid transport.
 Most vets work alone and do need help lifting heavy dogs.
 One other person is enough usually.
 3-4 people are needed for giant breeds.
 (Clients very concerned about cremation are best reassured by taking their pet’s body to crematorium themselves.)

 - Grief Support: Take steps to move through your grief by utilizing the list of pet loss counselors, support groups, therapy CD’s, books & websites.